Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/348_Hire or train Can anyone really be a UA manager Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "Hire or train Can anyone really be a UA manager  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # Hire or train: Can anyone really be a UA manager? – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![Hire or train: Can anyone really be a UA manager?](./images/ian-schneider-TamMbr4okv4-unsplash_3ddafedc.jpg)